benbjohnson/litestream.io/content/tips/index.md

 has not yet been replicated, a catastrophic crash on your server will result in the loss of data in that time window.

+For more typical shutdown scenarios, when Litestream receives a signal to close, it will attempt to synchronize all outstanding WAL changes to the S3 replica before terminating.

 Synchronous replication is on the Litestream roadmap but has not yet been implemented.